 winter moon

 The full moon is small and silver tonight!
-It looks like a winter moon and appears moving rapidly through the grey drifting cloud in the blackness.
+It looks like a winter moon and appears to be moving rapidly through the grey drifting cloud in the blackness.
 It seems early for a winter moon.
 The tide has been out at night here on Lotus island for the past month, so it has not been my inclination to dig clams.
 I like to make clam chowder with tomato sauce and lots of chunky vegetables.
 We have abundant little neck and butter clams .
 The pianist is not keen on clams, so I do it for me.
 I'm waiting for daytime low tides as it is difficult digging under a torch.
-Besides that it's cold.
+The moon is too small to cast a good light.
+Besides that, it's cold out on the beach in the dark.
 The garden still has to be fully put to bed and tucked in.
-Dahlia bulbs put to sleep under straw and covered with tarp.
+Dahlia bulbs are put to sleep under straw and covered with an anchored down tarpaulin.
 Then, November really kicks in with dark nights, wind, low tide, clam chowder, fireplace, and pale silver winter moon riding the dark clouds.
 You have to take November by the neck and shake it to get rid of the doldrums.
+Probably the brisk winter winds drive out the doldrums!
+There is nothing like activity, wind or human energy to banish them.
 Beautiful summer days are easier.
 Lovely fall weather is exhilarating.
 I need to work at November to make it palatable.

 Post a Comment